Package Documentation

 Enrich data with Proofpoint campaign information by ID.

-This will create risk:attack nodes for each threat in the campaign.
+This will create risk:alert nodes for each threat in the campaign.

 The campaign ID can be specified with the --campaign-id argument, or an inbound ou:campaign node.